dluvizon/3d-pose-consensus/README.md

-# 3d-pose-consensus
+# 3D Pose Consensus

-Source code for the paper "Consensus-based Optimization for 3D Human Pose Estimationin Camera Coordinates"
+Source code for the paper:
+> Consensus-based Optimization for 3D Human Pose Estimation in Camera Coordinates"

 Paper on [arXiv](https://arxiv.org/abs/1911.09245).

+Pre-trained weights and more instructions about how to use this code will be updated soon.